hindu-comm/weblogs/manasataramgini/2006/04/2006-04-08_the-enduring-mystery-of-ivc.md

 Burzhom, Kashmir.
 He may be found on seals, tablets, or pottery in many different poses.
 He typically wears long plaits or hair tied into buns.
 A third sprout may emerge from the middle of his head and sometimes bear peepal leaves on it.
 – In one seal he seems to be emerging from a peepal tree and his worshipped by another horned being looking like him.
 Besides them stands a strange imaginary mammal with wavy horns, wrinkled neck and a human face (often represented on its own).
 7 beings with hair done into shikhas (tufts) and a pendulum-like thing hanging from their heads stand below them.
-- In seals and tablets he is seen seated in the classical baddhakoNAsana, sometimes with the li\~Nga in an ityphallic position at times.
+-In seals and tablets he is seen seated in the classical baddhakoNAsana, sometimes with the li\~Nga in an ityphallic position at times.
 In one seal beside him is a figure killing a water buffalo with a trident.
 On top of that figure is a gharial.
 In some seals and tablets he is surrounded by various wild animals.
 In yet other seals he may be alone in the same asana on a slightly raised platform.
 – In some tablets he is shown standing and might even be wearing bangles on his arms.
 In other tablets he is shown standing wielding a bow and an arrow.
 In some tablets where he is standing he wields a rod or a club